 By Alex Green

 Alex Green is a copywriter who is fond of healthy living and knows everything about home improvement.
 In his spare time, Alex likes walking with his golden retriever, meeting with friends, and attending the gym.
-He is a contributing author on Gym Expert.

 Enjoy this 30-minute FREE Daily Back Pain Relief yoga class.